This post contains affiliate links.

-Who knows, within this guide, you might even find the path to influence your college to become the change you want to see.
+And who knows, within this guide, you might find the path to influence your college to become the most environmentally focused, zero-waste education platform all students want to see.

-You will definitely need them for the move, and the cardboard can be reused.
+You will need them for the move, and the cardboard can be reused.

 Even better, keep an eye out for people moving into the area as they may have free specialist boxes and wrap.